 BEST EPISODE: 1.10 – The Longest Day

-One of the most unlikely hits of the year was Amazon’s exceptional show which rightfully earned itself a second series which is due out in 2018.
+One of the most unlikely hits of the year was Amazon’s exceptional show which rightfully earned itself a second series (due out in 2018).
 After a successful pilot, the series kept us captivated throughout as Giovanni Ribsi’s conman Marius deceived his way into the affections of his inmate’s family.
 But as the story unfolded, he would grow fond of his new ‘family’ as their stories began to intertwine and eventually lead to a seemingly positive conclusion.
 Though Ribsi, Margo Martindale and Marin Ireland produce solid performances, the MVP accolade goes to Bryan Cranston not only for his crisp writing but for his chilling role as Marius’s nemesis Vince.
 A top effort all round and here’s hoping Series 2 delivers!

 11# – Veep (Series 6)

 After the disappointment of losing her presidency in the Series 5 finale, Selina Meyer faced an uphill struggle throughout the clinical sixth series as she was forced to deal with more problems involving her family and staff.
 Having already won a number of awards for her role in the past, Julia Louis-Dreyfus knocked it out the park again with her dynamic performance as the long-suffering politician with the likes of Tony Hale, Anna Chlumsky, Kevin Dunn and the always-brilliant Timothy Simons shining as per usual.
 Sadly the next series will be its last though we can only hope that the show gives us a more satisfying conclusion with the election than what occurred in real life….

 BEST EPISODE: eps3.4_runtime-err0r.r00